thefLink/Hunt-Weird-Syscalls/README.md

 This allows monitoring IOCs indicating direct and indirect syscalls, a technique often leveraged by threat actors:

 1: A syscall was conducted from an untrusted module (=direct syscall)
-2: The used syscall stub does not match the conducted syscall (=indirect syscall)
+2: The used syscall stub in ntdll does not match the conducted syscall (=indirect syscall)

 This project uses the Provider: ``Microsoft-Windows-Kernel-Audit-API-Calls`` to monitor for ``OpenThread`` and ``SetContextThread`` events triggered by the syscalls ``NtSetContextThread`` or ``NtOpenThread`` respectively.
 Calltraces are enabled, using the flag ``EVENT_ENABLE_PROPERTY_STACK_TRACE``.